 It should be noted that aside from the tips to optimize your web design, there are other optimizations that can help to improve the impact of your videos in terms of their SEO, bandwidth consumption, and so on.

-To download the page does not take a lot of time, you need to reduce the video.
+To download the page does not take a lot of time, you need to convert your video format reducing it.
 How to do this with Online Video Converter, read the guide: https://www.videoconverter.com/how-to-convert-flv-to-mp3.html.

 Overall optimizing a web design for videos isn’t that difficult – especially now that you know the areas that you need to focus on.
 In the long run it is best to start taking steps to optimize it sooner rather than later, so that your videos have a bigger impact when you publish them.